How to Increase WordPress Memory Limit

 Are you getting a WordPress error that says “Allowed Memory Size Exhausted”?

 This is one of the most popular WordPress errors.
-Though it is simple to increase the WordPress memory limit in just a few steps.
+However, it is simple to increase the WordPress memory limit in just a few steps.

 It’s a WordPress rite of passage to deal with fatal errors.
 It happens to everybody at some point.